LoRA Users Beware: A Few Spurious Tokens Can Manipulate Your Finetuned Model: Introduction

 \section{Introduction}

 Large language models (LLMs) have achieved impressive performance across a range of natural language processing tasks.
 However, their generalization can at times be fragile, particularly when training data contains spurious correlations—patterns that are predictive of the target but unrelated to the underlying task.
 Over-reliance on these shortcuts can lead models to make incorrect predictions under distribution shift, undermining robustness and fairness.
 While next-token prediction is the canonical pretraining objective for LLMs, it is a difficult setting for analyzing spurious correlations.
 Here, the label space consists of the full vocabulary, making it difficult to define a clean boundary between meaningful and spurious input features.
 Consequently, in this paper, we focus on classification-style downstream tasks, where the label space is well-defined and controlled injections of spurious tokens are easier to construct.
 Adaptation to such tasks is typically done via finetuning.
 Recently, \textbf{parameter-efficient finetuning (PEFT)} methods like \textbf{Low-Rank Adaptation (LoRA)} have become widely adopted due to their efficiency and scalability.
 However, real-world datasets are rarely clean.
 Spurious tokens—such as leftover markup, templated prompts, or systematic metadata patterns—can unintentionally correlate with target labels.
 Worse yet, malicious actors can intentionally inject such correlations to control the behavior of the finetuned model downstream.
 If LoRA-finetuned models learn to depend on these shortcuts, it opens the door to test-time manipulation via what we call \textbf{Seamless Spurious Token Injection (SSTI)}.
+Despite LoRA’s popularity, the interaction between PEFT and spurious correlations remains underexplored.
+This paper addresses the following three-part research question: \textbf{(a)} Can minimal perturbations—such as a single token of SSTI—suffice to control model behavior? \textbf{(b)} Does LoRA finetuning exacerbate this vulnerability? \textbf{(c)} Are existing grammar correction and pre-processing methods effective at mitigating these spurious tokens?
+To study this, we introduce a framework to systematically inject spurious tokens into classification datasets.
+This enables us to systematically study how models of different sizes and LoRA configurations behave under varying spurious conditions.
+By isolating key parameters—such as the proportion of affected samples, number of injected tokens, and their placement—we aim to better understand the sensitivity of LoRA-based finetuning to SSTI.
+We ran comprehensive experiments across three model families (Meta LLaMA-3, Apple OpenELM, and Snowflake Arctic) and four diverse datasets (IMDB, Financial Classification, CommonSenseQA, and Bias in Bios).
+Lastly, we leveraged common checkers such as GECTOR \citep{omelianchuk2020gectorgrammaticalerror}, T5-GEC \citep{katinskaia-yangarber-2023-grammatical}, and paraphrasing with LLMs in attempts to counter the effects of SSTI.